 Similarly to other MS-RPC abuses, this works by using a specific method relying on remote UNC paths.
 In this case, at the time of writing, two methods were detected as vulnerable: IsPathSupported and IsPathShadowCopied.

 The coerced authentications are made over SMB.
 Unlike other similar coercion methods (MS-RPRN printerbug, MS-EFSR petitpotam), I doubt MS-FSRVP abuse can be combined with WebClient abuse to elicit incoming authentications made over HTTP.
-This is just a theory at the time of writing, 29th December 2021, I haven't tested it yet.

 A requirement to the abuse is to have the "File Server VSS Agent Service" enabled on the target server.